arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 In this task you will add a Channel table and server side scripts to send push notifications everytime someone inserts into our todolist.

-1. Return to the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.
+1. Return to the [Microsoft Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your app.

 1. Select the **Data** tab.